 More than an IT Project

-Putting a new ERP system in place is more than an IT project; it is company-wide strategic initiative for digital transformation and improved operational efficiency.
+Putting a new ERP system in place is more than an IT project; it is a company-wide strategic initiative for digital transformation and improved operational efficiency.
 That’s because cloud ERP drives business process improvement and connects all data and systems within a business, making it less about technology and more about business efficiency and improved operations.

-For everything you need to know about cloud ERP as a non-IT executive, check out our free guide, Understanding Cloud ERP.
+For everything, you need to know about cloud ERP as a non-IT executive, check out our free guide, Understanding Cloud ERP.